-(3) 10.5 months until 16/11/08.
-Excluding a severance payment of EUR 3.9 million claimed by Mr. Germond which the company disputes.
+(3) 10.5 months to 16/11/08.
+Excluding a severance payment of EUR 3.9 million claimed by P. Germond which the company disputes.

-24.5.7 Compliance of global executive compensation with AFEP/MEDEF recommendations a) Governance: On 10th February 2009, the Extraordinary General Meeting decided to change the corporate governance by adopting the status of a Public Company with a Board of Directors.
+24.5.7 Compliance of global executive compensation with Afep-Medef recommendations a) Governance: On 10 February 2009, the Extraordinary General Meeting decided to change the corporate governance by adopting the status of a Public Company with a Board of Directors.
 This tighter governance was determined to be better suited to the economic environment.
 The Board decided to combine the duties of the Chairman and CEO, electing a Chairman and CEO as announced at the General Meeting.
 In a particularly uncertain economic environment, and sharing the Board's objectives, the new Chairman wished to further strengthen the ties between the Board and Company management.
 As a result, the Board met 16 times during 2009.

-The Board ensured the compliance of the total compensation of the Chairman/CEO with the AFEP/MEDEF recommendations published in December 2008 and accepted by the AMF in its "AMF Report on Compensation for Executives of Listed Companies and on the Implementation of AFEP/MEDEF Recommendations", dated 9th July 2009.
+The Board ensured the compliance of the total compensation of the Chairman/CEO with the Afep-Medef recommendations published in December 2008 and accepted by the AMF in its "AMF Report on Compensation for Executives of Listed Companies and on the Implementation of Afep-Medef Recommendations", dated 9 July 2009.